 The definition of adjusted gross income (AGI) is updated to correspond to the federal definition of adjusted gross income contained in the Internal Revenue Code (IRC).
-Any reference to the IRC and subsequent regulations means the Internal Revenue Code of 1986, as amended and in effect on January 1, 2023.
-For a complete summary of new legislation regarding taxation, please see the Synopsis of 2023 Legislation Affecting the Indiana Department of Revenue at www.in.gov/dor/files/2023-legislative-synopsis.pdf.
+Any reference to the IRC and subsequent regulations means the Internal Revenue Code of 1986, as amended and in effect on Jan.
+1, 2023.
+For a complete summary of new legislation regarding taxation, please see the 2024 Legislative Synopsis at www.in.gov/dor/files/2024-legislative-synopsis.pdf.